rlcheng/raspberry_pi_workshop/README.md

 To exit Minicom:
 - press `Enter`
 - control + A
-- press `Z`.
+- press `X`.
 It will ask if you want to leave minicom, press enter for yes and Minicom will now close.

 So there you have it, serial loopback test without writing a single line of code!